slammingprogramming/Pong-Unleashed/README.md

 Pong Unleashed and any of it's assets not otherwise specifically mentioned are licensed under the [GPLv3 License](LICENSE).

 ### Music Licensing and Credit
-Title Screen Music: The Chosen by Tetuano
+- Title Screen Music: The Chosen by Tetuano
-Song 1: Dream Potion by tubebackr
+- Song 1: Dream Potion by tubebackr
-Song 2: Let's Party by Aylex
+- Song 2: Let's Party by Aylex
-Song 3: Neon Metaphor by ESCP
+- Song 3: Neon Metaphor by ESCP

 - All music in this repository is licensed under the [Free To Use License](https://freetouse.com/music/usage-policy)
 - Source: [No Copyright Music (Free Download)](https://freetouse.com/music)

+### Sound Effect Licensing and Credit
+All sounds are from [Pixabay](https://pixabay.com) and fall under the [Pixabay License](https://pixabay.com/service/license-summary/)

 ## Acknowledgements